 The kernel function of Metis is the so-called Knuth-Bendix completion procedure.
-Significantly improved with better capabilities and operability by the incorporation of a lot of facilities.
+Significantly improved with better capabilities and operability by the incorporation of many new facilities.
 For example, Metis can provide us with several kinds of ordering methods of terms, but the user can orient an equation with little knowledge of the ordering methods and obtain an appropriate rewrite rule that does not violate termination of the TRS.
-If the equation cannot be oriented to either direction, Metis can offer several kinds of recipes.
-In this case, the user is notified and he can select a suitable recipe.
-Metis can manipulate inequations as well as equations and it provides special handling of associative-commutative operators in the completion procedure.
+If the equation cannot be oriented to either direction, Metis offers the user several kinds of recipe.
+It manipulates inequations as well as equations and provides special handling of associative-commutative operators in the completion procedure.